 Stretching is used basically for warming up and cooling down before any type of exercise.
-However, there have been controversies regarding which type of stretching to be done– either dynamic or static exercises.
-The main concern of stretches is to have a positive effect on any exercise and activity and have effects on injury prevention.
+However, there have been controversies regarding which type of stretching should be done– either dynamic or static exercises.
+The main purpose of stretches is to add a positive effect to any exercise and activity, as well as help to prevent injury.

-Here, we are going to look at dynamic stretching and static stretching and examine their effects on exercise and whether to use any one of the two in conjunction with your Wesley Chapel chiropractor visits.
+Here, we are going to look at dynamic stretching and static stretching, examine their effects on exercise, and determine if it is best to use any one of the two in conjunction with your visits to our office.

 Dynamic stretching is a form of stretching exercise that uses a specific body movement in order to prepare the body for the activity.
-Dynamic stretching also involves the gradual increase in the speed and reach of movement that may include controlled arm and leg swings that achieves the limits of your range of motion.
-It is different from ballistic stretching, which involves the increase in the extent of range of motion beyond one’s capacity.
+Dynamic stretching also involves the gradual increase in the speed and reach of movemen, which may include controlled arm and leg swings that reach the limits of your range of motion.
+It is different from ballistic stretching, which involves an increase in the extent of range of motion beyond one’s capacity.
 Dynamic stretching has been proposed and supported by many strength coaches as well as professional coaches.
 The proponents of dynamic stretching use the following principles on showing why dynamic stretching is more beneficial than static stretching:

-- A study showed that a team that uses dynamic stretching has fewer injuries than those who had static stretching.
+- Studies have shown that sports teams who use dynamic stretching have fewer injuries than those who use static stretching.

 - According to the specificity principle, warming up using motions that resemble the activity to be done is more advantageous.